 We found that Zettle offers a very decent range of features considering its low cost.
 Users will just have to pay transaction fees on purchases since the software itself is available for free with no monthly charge, while hardware starts from $29 for a card reader.
 The system has drawbacks that may give some pause, however: There’s no offline mode, and customization options are limited.

-Here, our team will give you the rundown on all the essential tools Zettle offers and which ones the Paypal-owned system can’t deliver.
+Here, we’ll give you the rundown on all the essential tools Zettle offers and which ones the Paypal-owned system can’t deliver.
 Once you’re up to speed, fill out our quick comparison form to see how all the top POS systems compare to Zettle.

 Pros